mmaschenk/docker-rgb-nagios-filter/README.md

 # docker-rgb-nagios-filter

-This component is used to retrieve nagios satuses from an rabbitmq and ingest these into a rabbitmq exchange for further processing by other components.
+This component is used to retrieve nagios satuses from a rabbitmq and ingest these into a rabbitmq exchange for further processing by other components.

 The component is autobuilt into the docker image mmaschenk/nagios-retriever